 Suddenly, it was like something fell into place.
 It was like, "So THIS is what I've been all my life!"
 I soon discovered that there was a whole underground fandom to this, and that it was like a separate society almost entirely.
 It's kinda hard to explain, but to try to shorten this thing down, I began to meet others who felt a kindred to this fandom.
 It's so hard to describe, because so much comes to mind, but one Furry convention later (Confurence 10), things just begin to snowball.

 I went to convention after convention, met a lot of wonderful people and made some amazing friends both online and face to face.
-Then in 2006, for reasons that are difficult to explain, I started to withdraw, and it wasn’t until a few years ago in 2014 I realized I was suffering from serious depression and guilt.
+Then in 2006 I had a major bout of depression, I started to withdraw, and it wasn’t until a few years ago in 2014 I realized I was suffering from serious depression and guilt.
 It was the gentle tapping of friends from long ago that brought me back and, well, here I am again.
 It’s been amazing to see the changes that have happened to the fandom since coming out of my hermitage.
 I’m still acclimating, but I am just in awe of how good the fursuits are and what artists can do with different kinds of technology.
 To say I feel like I’ve missed out on some amazing things is an understatement.